Updated 1/15/19. *removed the balling stage

 12 grams (1 tablespoon) olive oil

-- Place in bowl and rest for 2-4 hours, until dough has doubled in size.
+Place in bowl covered and proof at room temperature for 12-24 hours, dough should almost double in size.

-- Once your time is up, lightly flour your work surface and remove mixture.
+Once your time is up, lightly flour your work surface and remove mixture.
 Divide dough into 4 equal portions.
+This is the best part of the bar pizza dough.
+Making dough balls is not necessary.
+Either place dough in delis or refrigerate unto 5 days.